Haemophilia A: Signs and symptoms

-Muscle and joint haemorrhages – or haemarthrosis – are indicative of haemophilia, while digestive tract and cerebral haemorrhages are also germane to other coagulation disorders.
-Though typically not life-threatening, joint bleeding is one of the most serious symptoms of haemophilia.
-Repeated bleeds into a joint capsule can cause permanent joint damage and disfigurement resulting in chronic arthritis and disability.
-Joint damage is not a result of blood in the capsule but rather the healing process.
-When blood in the joint is broken down by enzymes in the body, the bone in that area is also degraded, this exerts a lot of pain upon the person affected by the disease.

 Complications

 One therapeutic conundrum is the development of inhibitor antibodies against factor VIII due to frequent infusions.
 These develop as the body recognises the infused factor VIII as foreign, as the body does not produce its own copy.
-In these individuals, activated factor VII, a precursor to factor VIII in the coagulation cascade, can be infused as a treatment for haemorrhage in individuals with haemophilia and antibodies against replacement factor VIII.
+In these individuals, activated factor VII, a protein in the extrinsic pathway of the coagulation cascade, can be infused as a treatment for haemorrhage in individuals with haemophilia and antibodies against replacement factor VIII.

 Oral Manifestations

 The oral manifestations are characterized by frequent bleeding of multiple sites, frequently seen as gingival and postextraction haemorrhages.
 The symptoms depend on the severity of haemophilia.
 In the case of severe haemophilia, patients may complain of multiple oral bleeding episodes throughout their life.
 Haemophilia patients are considered to be a special group of patients as routinely done procedures may be fatal in them.
 It was seen that almost 14% of all haemophilia patients and 30% of cases with a mild type of haemophilia have been diagnosed early following an episode of severe oral bleeding, of which the most common sites were the labial frenum and the tongue.